MBradbury/slp/README.txt

 You can then copy that summary to the desired cluster like so:

-./create.py protectionless cluster copy-safety <cluster>
+./create.py protectionless cluster copy-result-summary <cluster>

 The cluster will now have the correct safety periods present to be able to run the simulations.